Monday, March 30, 1987

 “The Cross”

 The Cross is a “religious rock anthem to die for.”
-DBW “It’s a gospel song sung and played like a rock song, and it’s one of the most intensely committed things Prince has ever recorded.”
+DBW “It’s a gospel song sung and played like a rock song;” MM-93 it sounds like the Staple Singers fronting the Velvet Underground.
+JG “It’s one of the most intensely committed things Prince has ever recorded.”
 MM-93 It possesses “the same kind of solemn gravity [as the title track], from lyric to vocal to arrangement; both use similar imagery, invoking ghettos, poverty, and desolation.”
-MM-93 The song has been described as “the Staples Singers fronting the Velvet Underground.”
-MM-94
+MM-93

 “It’s Gonna Be a Beautiful Night”

-The Revolution do make an appearance on It’s Gonna Be a Beautiful Night, a “long, live party song” MM-21 which is “a funky, but slight…recording.”
-DBW It contains Prince’s “first flirtation with rap” DBW courtesy of Sheila E. reciting Edward Lear’s poem “The Table and the Chair” “in hip-hoppy cadence.”
+The Revolution do make an appearance on It’s Gonna Be a Beautiful Night.
+“This instant party…puts snazzy Ellington horns and James Brown rhythm guitar in the service of a timeline-defying jam that’s as irreverent as the best Funkadelic.”
+TM It contains Prince’s “first flirtation with rap” DBW courtesy of Sheila E. reciting Edward Lear’s poem “The Table and the Chair” “in hip-hoppy cadence.”
 MM-84

 “Adore”